alishafazal/hangman-project-3/README.md

 This project was deployed using Heroku.
 The steps taken to deploy this project are outlined below:

 #### Preparing for deployment:
-1. Add a new line character ("\n") at the end of each input request
+1. Add a new line character ("\n") at the end of each input request.
-2. Create a list of dependancies. to go into the requirements.txt file by typing "pip3 freeze > requirements.txt" into the terminal.
+2. Create a list of dependancies to go into the requirements.txt file by typing "pip3 freeze > requirements.txt" into the terminal.

 #### Deployment:
+1. Log into Heroku and in the dashboard, press the "Create new app" button.
+2. Click on the "Settings" tab, scroll down to the "Reveal Config Vars" button and click on it to create config vars.
+3. Add the first config vars.
+The key is "CREDS" and value is the contents of the creds.json file.
+4. Add the second config vars.
+The key is "PORT" and value is "8000".
+5. Click on the "Add buildpack" button on the same page and add the buildpacks "python" and "node.js" in this order.
+6. Click on the "Deploy" tab.
+7. Choose the "GitHub" deployment method and then connect to GitHub.
+8. Scroll down to the "Automatic deploys" section, select the "main" branch to deploy from and then press the "Enable Automatic Deploys" button to deploy the project.

+The link to my live site:

 ## Credits